 How To Treat Cat Urinary Tract Infections

-UTI treatments for cats include antibiotics and sometimes surgery if something else has been found wrong with them besides a UTI.
+UTI treatments for cats include antibiotics and sometimes surgery if something else has been found, like kidney stones mentioned above.
 Before the condition gets that far, however, you may want to consider potential home remedies and solutions to prevent a UTI or mitigate the symptoms.

 Hydration is the first priority.
 The better hydrated your cat is, the easier it is for its body to flush toxins.
 A remedy like bone broth has amino acids that can reduce inflammation.
 It will also provide necessary hydration.

-Cranberries are also a reliable standby for treating UTIs, though we recommend testing the pH of your cat’s urine first.
+Though there is mixed research, cranberries are also thought to possibly aid in preventing UTIs, though we recommend testing the pH of your cat’s urine first.
 The urine has to be alkaline for cranberries to have the ideal effect.
 Otherwise, they will cause more pain.

 Address Cat Health Issues With Remedies From Prana Pets

 Prana Pets makes it a priority to enhance your dog or cat’s diet using nature.
-We test all of our supplements for quality control.
+We test all of our cat urinary and kidney supplements for quality control.

-To find out more about natural remedies for your cat, please reach out to us today.
-Prana Pets will answer all of your questions about pet pain, urinary tract diseases, and other issues.
+To find out more about natural remedies for your cat, please schedule a call with one of our Pet Health Experts today.
+We are here to answer all of your questions about pet pain, urinary tract diseases, and other issues.